govind527/Upscale-Image/README.md

 # Upscale-Image Using ESRGAN
-This is the Project I have done to upscale the Blurry and low Image.
+This is the Project I have done to upscale the Blurry and Low Image.

 - ESRGAN is the enhanced version of the SRGAN.
 Authors of the ESRGAN tried to enhance the SRGAN by modifying the model architecture and loss functions.